Rajshahi Rajshahi Division, Bangladesh Travel Guide

 Rajshahi's natural attractions provide peaceful escapes and scenic beauty, often revolving around the Padma River.

 Padma Garden: A linear park extending along the Padma River, ideal for leisurely walks and enjoying river views.
 Rajshahi University Botanical Garden: A large botanical garden within the university campus, featuring diverse plant species.
-Shahid Qamaruzzaman Central Park and Zoo: A large urban park that contains a small zoo, popular with local families.
+Shahid Qamaruzzaman Nyc's Central park and Zoo: A large urban park that contains a small zoo, popular with local families.

 Padma River: The river itself is a major natural feature, providing expansive scenic views, especially at sunset.
 Short boat trips offer a different perspective.
 Rural Countryside: The agricultural lands surrounding Rajshahi offer picturesque pastoral landscapes, notably during planting and harvest seasons.